chase-moskal/_archive_metalshop/metalback/tutorial.md

 1. create the "Kubernetes Service" cluster resource
 	- create new resource, search "kubernetes" in the marketplace
 	- assign it to your resource group
-	- assign a unique name for your kubernetes cluster, i chose `workback`
+	- assign a unique name for your kubernetes cluster, i chose `metalback`
 	- assign the same region as the resource group, `uswest` for me
 	- choose the kubernetes version, i chose `1.17.0 (preview)`
-	- i left the default dns name prefix, `workback-dns`
+	- i left the default dns name prefix, `metalback-dns`
 	- i chose the smallest node available, `Standard B2s`, 4gb ram, 2vcpus
 	- i set node count down to `1`
 	- disable `RBAC` in the "authentication" tab